mort666/yubikey_database_authenticatable/README.md

       devise :yubikey_database_authenticatable, :trackable, :timeoutable

-      # Setup accessible (or protected) attributes for your model
+      # Setup accessible (or protected) attributes for your model if using rails 3 or lower
       attr_accessible :use_yubikey, :registered_yubikey, :yubiotp

 	  attr_accessor :yubiotp